 What makes this the best chocolate cake recipe?

-It has a wonderful, rich chocolate flavor that comes simply from using Hershey’s cocoa in the cake batter.
+Hershey’s chocolate cake has a wonderful, rich chocolate flavor that comes simply from using Hershey’s cocoa in the cake batter.
 It’s super easy to make.
-The frosting is creamy and so delicious.
+The frosting is rich, creamy and so delicious.
 I like to double the frosting recipe on this cake so it yields a nice, thick layer of frosting.
 And this cake has been a big hit at every single party where I’ve served it.
 People love a good chocolate cake, and this is one good chocolate cake!

 Variations: